svandragt/silverstripe-svdrequirements/README.md

 SvdRequirements
 ============================
-This is a convenience extension enforcing best practices for using Requirements.
+This is a convenience module enforcing best practices for using Requirements.

 ## Features: